-Worker installing office furniture in a newly renovated leased space when an upper wall cabinet broke free from the wall after being installed did not invoke the protections of Section 240 of the Labor Law.
-Even with the assumption that the work involved the altering of a building and therefore within the scope of protected work, the cabinet itself was not considered an object that required securing for the undertaking at the time it fell, and anti-anti-dislodgment screws do not constitute a safety device within the meaning of Section 240.
+The worker was installing office furniture in a newly renovated leased space when an upper wall cabinet broke free from the wall after being installed.
+This type of falling object did not invoke the protections of Section 240 of the Labor Law.
+Even with the assumption that the work involved the altering of a building and therefore within the scope of protected work, the cabinet itself was not considered an object that required securing for the undertaking at the time it fell, and anti-dislodgement screws do not constitute a safety device within the meaning of Section 240.

 Gutierrez v.
 610 Lexington Property, LLC, et al., 2020 NY Slip Op 00361 (First Department)

 Worker who was receiving a heavy wooden form for concrete from another worker standing above on a scaffold and the worker below was unable to control the form’s descent and fell backwards.
 The fact that there was a nail embedded in the form and scratched the plaintiff immediately prior to losing control did not take the case out of the protection of Section 240(1) of the Labor Law, and therefore entitled to Summary Judgment on liability.